KDAB/knut/docs/getting-started/script.md

 ```

 The `QLineEdit` (named `lineEdit`) in the ui file is accessed both in reading and writing via `data.lineEdit`.

+Note that the `init()` function in the root item (visual or not) will automatically be called at startup.
+In a visual script, the `init()` function usually should not start the code transformation, but should wait for the dialog to be accepted, or a button to be clicked, etc.

 ### Supported widgets